Eyesore123/quote-generator/README.md

 - How routing works in Angular
 - Simple Python functions for data manipulation (quotes)
 - Flask commands
+- Flask can cause weird issues on debug mode by running multiple processes of scheduler.
+If I run the scheduler in debug mode, it will send as many emails as it can within a second.
+It can also print statements like there was no tomorrow.
-- That my initial plan for a quote generator was far too restrictive.
+- My initial plan for a quote generator was far too restrictive.
 App needs to store more data to db than I thought would be required to ensure a good user experience.
+If I had more experience with PostgreSQL and Python, I could've put the quotes inside a db for improved efficiency, but this approach was fine since I could better understand the differences between using a approach where data is stored in an array and a relational database approach.
+I've used Firebase databases before, so I could've been more clever at the start and turned my quote array into a dictionary-like structure with id:s and keys.

 ## What is still under work:

-- TThe backend for API calls to fetch quotes on the server-side is still missing.
+- The backend for API calls to fetch quotes on the server-side is still missing.
 I will add server-side API calls to fetch quotes when everything else is working, and I have to transfer all the quotes to db.
-- Bacend logging is missing.
+- Backend logging is missing.
-- First and last page buttons for pagination.
+- First and last page buttons for pagination need styling.
 - Need to figure out how to add unsubbing link to email.
 I've done that with SendGrid and Node.js backend before but I'm not sure how to do it with Flask/Python.

 ![4](https://github.com/user-attachments/assets/bff4dc16-eb48-417c-9c12-35a4f62d6272)